BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Consolidated_GLs_CBs_ET_EN.pdf.md

 voyages undertaken in a certain time period) one would not expect this to lead to a change

-Page 17/18

 --- Page 18 ---

-![This is the logo for EIOPA, the European Insurance and Occupational Pensions Authority.
-The logo features a blue diamond-shaped emblem containing the European Union's circle of stars, next to the acronym 'eiopa' in a stylized grey font.

-eiopa
-European Insurance and
-Occupational Pensions Authority](#)

 in the contract boundary.
 If, however, this analysis leads to a change in contract boundary,